NecroHome/mod-travelers-recall/README.md

 WHERE area_id = 159;
 ```

-This configures Brill as a `Neutral` location, allowing both Alliance and Horde players to unlock it.
+This configures Brill as a `Neutral territory`, allowing both Alliance and Horde players to unlock it.

 ---